keringrewal/Project-1/README.md

 # Project-1

-In order for the images to work the "www" folder must be present as a subfolder inside the shiny "app" folder.
+In order for the images to work the "www" folder must be present as a subfolder inside the "Shiny" folder.

 Once in RStudio the www folder must be selected on the bottom right panel under the files tab.